EOSgithub/linked-blog-starter-md/EH - Relic Compendium V1.2.md

 ---
 ## Shadow Set
 *(Usable by: Rogue or Stealth 5+)*
+*Umbral sniper who becomes one with darkness, wielding silent shadow-rifles and teleporting between shadows.*

 > **Shadowsmith's Tools (T1)**
 > You gain proficiency with firearms, and you learn to make an umbral weapon by wreathing a rifle in shadows with a 1-hour ritual.
 Once bonded, you can't be disarmed of it unless incapacitated.
 If on the same plane, you can summon the rifle as a bonus action.
 Your umbral weapon doesn't require ammunition, doesn't make sound when fired, and does not have the barrel property

 > **Nightwalker's Boots (T1)**
 > When you are in darkness, you can use your bonus action to take the Hide action with advantage on the Stealth check and turn into a shadow for 1 minute or until you enter bright light.
-While in this form, you have advantage on Stealth checks, can move through spaces as narrow as 1 inch wide, have a climbing speed equal to your walking speed and are incapacitated.
+While in this form, you have advantage on Stealth checks, can move through spaces as narrow as 1 inch wide, have a climbing speed equal to your walking speed and can't make attacks or cast spells.
 You can end the transformation early (no action required) on your turn.
-If you do so while in darkness, you can make am attack with your rifle (1d4 weapon die)
+If you do so while in darkness, you can make am attack with your rifle (1d4 weapon die, no action required).

 > **Void-Touched Skin (T2)**
 > You can see normally in darkness, both magical and nonmagical, to a distance of 120 feet.
 You can maintain the transformation of your Shadow Movement for up to 1 hour.
 While in shadow form, you have resistance to all damage except radiant, wich you are vulnerable to